Delegated Classification

 Our main technique for solving \cshref{eq:principal-problem} relies on a reduction to what we refer to as \emph{min-budget contracts}.
-Given an (implementable) target action $n^*\in\Actions$, a min-budget contract for $n^*$ is a contract~$t$ that incentivizes the agent to employ precisely the action $n^*$, while minimizing the maximum payment $\Norm{t}_\infty=\max_{j\in\Outcomes}\{t(j)\}$ by the principal; i.e., $t$ implements $n^*$ at minimum budget.
+Given an (implementable) target action $n^*\in\Actions$, a min-budget contract for $n^*$ is a contract~$t$ that incentivizes the agent to employ precisely the action $n^*$, while minimizing the maximum payment by the principal $\Norm{t}_\infty=\max_{j\in\Outcomes}\{t(j)\}$; i.e., $t$ implements $n^*$ at minimum budget.
 Formally:

-When the learning curve is monotone, and given a budget $B$, to find the \emph{budget-optimal} contract it suffices to identify the maximum implementable $n\in\Actions$ for which the \emph{min-budget} contract has payments bounded by $B$.
-The budget-optimal problem thus reduces to multiple min-budget (and implementability) problems.
-Our approach will therefore be to solve \Cref{eq:principal-problem} by a series of calls to a solver for \Cref{eq:min-budget_contract}.
-Correctness holds due to the following claim (proof in \Cref{subsec:budget_optimal_and_min_budget}): \begin{proposition} There always exists a budget-optimal contract which is min-budget. \end{proposition}
+Our reduction relies on the following claim (Proof in \Cref{subsec:budget_optimal_and_min_budget}): \begin{proposition} Every budget-optimal contract design problem has an optimal solution which is also min-budget. \end{proposition} Using \cshref{pro:why-min-budget}, a solution to \cshref{eq:principal-problem} can be obtained by iteratively solving \cshref{eq:min-budget_contract}: For all $n_i\in\Actions$, solve \cshref{eq:min-budget_contract} with target action $n^*=n_i$, and return $t^*(n_i)$ for the best implementable $n_i$ whose budget does not exceed $B$.
+The budget-optimal problem thus reduces to solving multiple min-budget problems. \looseness=-1

-To compute each $t^*(n_i)$ in \cshref{eq:min-budget_contract} can be done by linear programming (LP)---see Appx.~\ref{subsec:min_budget_lp} for the MIN-BUDGET LP. \footnote{The MIN-BUDGET LP is closely related to the well-known MIN-PAY LP from non-budgeted contract design~\citep[e.g.,][]{dutting2019simple}, but with a different objective, and hence very different optimal solutions (see \Cref{subsec:relation_to_min_pay}). } detailed in \cshref{subsec:min_budget_lp}.
+To compute each $t^*(n_i)$ in \cshref{eq:min-budget_contract}, we formulate a novel MIN-BUDGET linear program (LP), \footnote{The MIN-BUDGET LP is closely related to the well-known MIN-PAY LP from non-budgeted contract design~\citep[e.g.,][]{dutting2019simple}, but with a different objective, and hence very different optimal solutions (see \cshref{subsec:relation_to_min_pay}). } detailed in \cshref{subsec:min_budget_lp}.
 One way to solve this LP is with generic solvers---an approach which is valid, but can be costly.
 One of our contributions is in identifying natural cases where min-budget contracts take on \emph{simple} forms, which are easier to optimize, and have practical merit.
-In particular, we show that binary-action contracts have \emph{all-or-nothing} structure ($t(j) \in\{0, B\}$), and plausible structural assumptions on the learning curve give rise to \emph{threshold} contracts, namely $t(j) = {B} \Indicator{j\ge j_0}$ for some $j_0$).
+In particular, we show that binary-action contracts have \emph{all-or-nothing} structure ($t(j) \in\{0, B\}$), and plausible structural assumptions on the learning curve give rise to \emph{threshold} contracts ($t(j) = {B} \Indicator{j\ge j_0}$ for some $j_0$).
 Our theoretical results are summarized in \Cref{table:theoretical_results}, and detailed in the rest of the section.